 - AP = 28

 - NSC Mathematics = Achievement level 4

 - NSC English = Achievement level 4

 - An interest in helping clients (such as individuals, businesses, and government) to manage their money and helping with corporate finance needs.

-- The CFA accreditation is globally recognised as the gold standard in the investment field.
-This accreditation reflects the rigour and value of our programme.

-4. BUSINESS AND FINANCIAL ANALYTICS
+4. BUSINESS ANALYTICS

 Do the two options above sound appealing, but you want more data and computer programming skills that are applied to the disciplines of Economics and Finance?
-Then the BCom with specialisation in Business and Financial Analytics is for you!
+Then the BCom with specialisation in Business Analytics is for you!
 This flagship degree was designed for the Fourth Industrial Revolution, as it integrates quantitative analysis, computer science, statistics, and business.
 This qualification will equip graduates to become high-functioning executives in the modern global business world.

-A business or financial analyst is responsible for a wide range of activities, including gathering data, organising information, analysing historical results, making forecasts and projections, making recommendations, and generating models, presentations, and reports.
-A good financial analyst is not only good with numbers (and thus data), but actually generates insights and recommendations on how to improve the operations of a business at a micro level, and even economic policy at a macro level.
+A business analyst is responsible for a wide range of activities, including gathering data, organising information, analysing historical results, making forecasts and projections, making recommendations, and generating models, presentations, and reports.
+A good analyst is not only good with numbers (and thus data), but actually generates insights and recommendations on how to improve the operations of a business at a micro level, and even economic policy at a macro level.
 Examples of helpful insights include opportunities to grow revenue, operational efficiencies, market trends, economic indicator developments, and much more.
 This is what truly separates a world-class financial analyst from the rest.
 These recommendations will be presented to both senior executives within companies, and high-ranking macroeconomic policymakers.

-Where do business and financial analysts work?
+Where do business analysts work?

-Business and financial analysts can work in all industries, both private and public.
+Business analysts can work in all industries, both private and public.
 Some examples include investment banks, asset management firms, corporates, government, and business consulting firms.

-What are the minimum admission requirements to study BCom with specialisation in Business and Financial Analytics?
+What are the minimum admission requirements to study BCom with specialisation in Business Analytics?